peixiaotan1/Essay_Blog/readME.md

 <h1>Overview:</h1><hr>
 <p>This blog web application uses Node.js, Express.js, and EJS.</p>
-<P>The application allows users to create, view, store, delete, and edit blog posts.
-Use JSON to store the data.
+<P>The application allows users to create, view, store, delete, and edit blog posts and images.
+Use JSON to store the data, one post able to have multiple images.
 Styling will be an important aspect of this project to ensure a good user experience.</p>

 <h2>file structure:</h2>